UK Tax A Brief Overview of Taxation in the United Kingdom

 Taxes for International Students in the UK

-International students who come to the UK from countries with double taxation agreements with UK usually do not have to pay tax on tuition fees and living expenses such as accommodation, food, and study material.
-However, if your living cost other than the tuition fee exceeds £15,000, HMRC might ask you to account for that.
+International students who come to the UK from countries with double taxation agreements with the UK usually do not have to pay tax on tuition fees and living expenses such as accommodation, food, and study material.
+However, if your living costs other than the tuition fee exceeds £15,000, HMRC might ask you to account for that.

 International Students might be liable to paying tax:

-- if their country doesn’t have a double taxation agreement with the UK,
+• if their country doesn’t have a double taxation agreement with the UK,

-- if they have other income that they don’t bring to the UK, or
+• if they have other income that they don’t bring to the UK or

-- if they do bring the income to the UK and use it on expenses besides the living costs or course fees and
+• if they do bring the income to the UK and use it on expenses besides the living costs or course fees and

-- if they permanently plan to stay in the UK.
+• if they permanently plan to stay in the UK.

 Taxes on Imports and Exports

 All the goods imported from abroad will be subjected to taxes and tariffs in the UK.
 All such products have been categorised and assigned different codes for tax computation purposes.
-The taxes on these commodities can be calculated by using an online tool.
-Similarly, commodity codes and duties have been specified for export goods and now if you’re trading to the EU you might have to register for IOSS.
+The taxes on these commodities can be calculated by using an online toolSimilarly, commodity codes and duties have been specified for export goods, and now, if you’re trading with the EU, you might have to register for IOSS.

 Tax Refunds